 To Make or Obtain Payment.
 Health Plan may use or disclose your health information to make payment to or collect payment from third parties, such as other health plans or providers, for the care you receive.
-For example, Health Plan may provide information regarding your coverage or health care treatment to other health plans to coordinate payment of benefits, and/or to adjudicate or subrogate health benefits claims, including but not limited to settlement and reimbursement.
+For example, Health Plan may provide information regarding your coverage or health care treatment to other health plans to coordinate payment of benefits.

 To Conduct Health Care Operations.
 Health Plan may use or disclose health information for its own operations to facilitate the administration of Health Plan and as necessary to provide coverage and services to all of Health Plan's Participants.
-Health care operations include such activities as:
+Health care operations includes such activities as:

-- Quality assessment and improvement activities. - Activities designed to improve health or reduce health care costs. - Clinical guideline and protocol development, Case Management and care coordination. - Contacting health care providers and Participants with information about treatment alternatives and other related functions. - Health care professional competence or qualifications review and performance evaluation. - · Accreditation, certification, licensing or credentialing activities. - Underwriting, premium rating or related functions to create, renew or replace health insurance or health benefits. - Review and auditing, including compliance reviews, medical reviews, legal services and compliance programs. - Business planning and development including cost management and planning related analyses and formulary development. - Business management and general administrative activities of Health Plan, including customer service and resolution of internal grievances.
+- Quality assessment and improvement activities. - Activities designed to improve health or reduce health care costs. - Clinical guideline and protocol development, Case Management and care coordination. - Contacting health care providers and Participants with information about treatment alternatives and other related functions. - Health care professional competence or qualifications review and performance evaluation. - Accreditation, certification, licensing or credentialing activities. - Underwriting, premium rating or related functions to create, renew or replace health insurance or health benefits. - Review and auditing, including compliance reviews, medical reviews, legal services and compliance programs. - Business planning and development including cost management and planning related analyses and formulary development. - Business management and general administrative activities of Health Plan, including customer service and resolution of internal grievances.